3 Ways We’re Creating a Supportive Workplace for Women

 Prophet Initiatives to Better Support Women

 Over the past year, we’ve made several moves to provide better support to the women of Prophet.
-From fueling open discussions about the pandemic and social unrest to welcoming honesty and vulnerability – we’re creating a workplace that women can feel supported while reckoning with the emotional intensity of these events.
+From fueling open discussions about the pandemic and social unrest to welcoming honesty and vulnerability – we’re creating a workplace where women can feel supported while reckoning with the emotional intensity of these events.
 Ways we’ve advanced our cause in the past year include:

 Finding Flexible Forums